Angrycreative/composer-plugin-language-update/README.md

   - 'sv_SE'
   - 'de_DE'
 ```
-As this operation cannot rely on having a connection to the database available (for example, if `composer update` is run via http://deploy.synotio.se/), the languages need to be defined manually here.
+We need to do this manually as this operation cannot rely on having a connection to the database available.
+The occurs, for example, when `composer update` is run via http://deploy.synotio.se/.

 #### Update your composer.json at `/site/composer.json` to include the following lines